Chapter 3:

 Step 3: Populate your dropdown

-To display our list of categories in the DropDown, we set the items
+To display our list of categories in the DropDown, we need to set the items

 list we just defined.
 Go back to your ‘ArticleEdit’ Form and add this line to the __init__